erxc/cusps/README.md

 # cusps
-R code for principal stratification with U-statistics under principal ignorability
+This repository contains R code for principal stratification with U-statistics under principal ignorability.